-SEO is about pleasing the search engines.
+Search Engine Optimization is about pleasing the search engines.
 The search engines are constantly advancing though, so keeping up with their demands is a job all on its own.
 SEO-killing content is a huge part of that, and getting your content right relies on a few key elements.
 A little creativity, a little know-how, and a little bit of cunning.

 Once upon a time, in a land not too distant from here, keywords were all the rage.
 To get the attention of Google, all you needed to do was cram your work with keywords.
-What Google realised, was that this meant content was written and published simply there to appease them.
+What Google realised, was this meant content was written and published simply to appease them.

 With this realisation, Google adapted its algorithm to favour well-written, useful, and creative content.
 The basic principles remained the same, but the content needed to be better.
 The benefit should always be the user, and in recognising this, adjustments were made.

-Giving The People What They Want
+Giving The People What They Want.